pprachi15/main/README.md

 - Recipient of Computer Science scholarships recognized for excellent academic and co-curricular performances
 - President, Society of Women Engineers: Empowered women engineers, fostering diversity and excellence in STEM.

-Connect for collaborations or opportunities!
+Please feel free to follow or connect for collaborations or exciting opportunities!
 <!---
 pprachi15/pprachi15 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.